Active Case Management

 Why Not Bar and Lounge Ltd v Zenith Insurance Plc and another; CL-2022-000593 (solicitors Hugh James for Claimant, DWF LLP for Defendants).

-An 8 day hearing will take place in October 2023 in order to decide liability issues in Gatwick, together with issues of law (relevant to quantum) concerning policy limits and credit for furlough payments.
-The 8 days will also encompass similar issues in other cases referred to below.
-Gatwick is the lead case at the October 2023 hearing, and other cases, where issues will be determined, are:
+A hearing took place in October/November 2023 in order to decide liability issues in Gatwick, together with issues of law (relevant to quantum) concerning policy limits and credit for furlough payments.
+The hearing encompassed similar issues in other cases referred to below.
+Gatwick is the lead case at the October 2023 hearing, and other cases, where issues were determined, were:

 Liberty Retail Ltd and others v Liberty Mutual Insurance Europe SE and another; CL-2022-000638 (solicitors Stewarts Law LLP for Claimants, DAC Beachcroft LLP for Liberty Mutual);